Clothing can make a skier or snowboarder

 Eyewear: Goggles and sunglasses can both play a role in keeping the face a little warmer.
 More importantly, they protect the eyes from ultraviolet light, which gets magnified reflecting off the snow.

-Jeffrey Weidel is a Sacramento-area free-lance writer with more than 25 years of skiing experience.
+Jeffrey Weidel is a Sacramento-area freelance writer with decades of skiing experience